rachel170/tp/docs/UserGuide.md

 Format: `listAll`

 Outcome Expected:
-1. Enter the List Command into the command bar as per the example.
+1. Enter the `listAll` Command into the command bar as per the example.
 ![ListCommand](images/list_init.png)

 1. You should see the newly rendered list of flashcards.
 The list contains all flashcards currently stored in FlashNotes irrespective of the deck.